A generalization of Bohr-Mollerup's theorem for higher order convex functions: a tutorial: Generalized Stirling's formula

 Thus stated, the generalized Stirling formula enables one to investigate the asymptotic behavior of the function $\Sigma g$ for large values of its argument.
 When $g(x)=\ln x$ and $p=1$, we immediately retrieve the original Stirling formula \eqref{eq:Stir46}.

 \begin{example}[The polygamma function $\psi_{-2}$] Consider the functions $g$ and $\Sigma g$ given in Example~\ref{ex:PIS43LOGG22} with the value $p=2$.
-The corresponding generalized Stirling formula states that the function $J^3[\Sigma g]$ vanishes at infinity.
+The corresponding generalized Stirling formula states that the function $J^3[\Sigma g]$ given in Example~\ref{ex:62rrt} vanishes at infinity.
 Using the fact that

 this result can be restated as follows

 as $x\to\infty$.
 Differentiating both sides of this convergence result, we immediately retrieve the original Stirling formula. \end{example}